NiyiOsinowo/Optimal-Control/README.md

 <img width="766" alt="Screenshot 2024-07-30 at 15 57 31" src="https://github.com/user-attachments/assets/ace1325a-b83d-4898-953a-b486b2b91c96">

-## The Settings

-The settings of the scenario are:
 -

 ## The Objective

 The objective of the design is to propose a learning algorithm such that

-After sufficient training on the algorithms, the authors observe that:
 -

 ## The Code

-The code is tested with `Python 3.11.9` with the following packages:
+The code is tested with `Python 3.12.1` with the following packages:
 ```
 Package    Version
 ---------- -------